usc-psychsim/rddl2psychsim/README.md

 ## Arithmetic expressions

 - Sum (`+`) and Subtraction(`-`) can be used arbitrarily between numerical constants and variables (fluents)
-- Multiplication (` ∗`) can be used between one or two numerical constants or between a numerical constant and a variable (fluent)
+- Multiplication (` ∗`) can only be used between one or two numerical constants or between a numerical constant and a variable (fluent)
 - Division (` /`) can only be used between two numerical constants or between a variable (fluent) on the left-hand side and a constant on the right-hand side of an expression
 - TODO: aggregation over object types using `sum` and  `prod`